webpages/webpages/README.md

 #### Documentation

+You can start from [introduction](https://github.com/webpages/docs/blob/master/chapters/Intro.md) to understand project goals.

 Read full project [documentation](https://github.com/webpages/docs).
 If you know how to improve our docs - please create pull request with your changes.